giancarlo3g/sros_automation/README.md

     make setup-project
     ```
 5. Load SR-SIM container image
-    > **Note:** make sure you update the [topo.clab.yml](./topo.clab.yml) file to point to the right name of the SR-SIM container image.
-Use `docker images` to check image name and tag.
-Another option is to update to an internal registry.
+    > **Note:** update the [topo.clab.yml](./topo.clab.yml) file to point to the right SR-SIM container image - use `docker images` to check image name and tag.
+Another option is using an internal registry.
 6. Copy SR-SIM license to parent directory
 7. Run containerlab
     ```